Pasig River Expressway: History

 The project's technical aspects and financial aspects were approved by the Toll Regulatory Board on July 14, and a public scoping was held by the Department of Environment and Natural Resources (DENR) on the same day.
 The project scoping report indicated that 101 representatives were present at the scoping, most of which had raised concerns about the project's environmental impacts and a lack of information on the project's detailed engineering designs.
 The report stated that each concern was responded to with a promise for a follow-up public scoping in October 2021.

 On September 21, 2021, the Supplemental Toll Operations Agreement (STOA) was approved by the government, wherein a formal agreement was signed between the San Miguel Corporation, the Department of Transportation, and the Department of Public Works and Highways at a groundbreaking ceremony held on September 24, 2021.

 On March 14, 2022, the STOA was approved by the Office of the President.
 A follow-up project scoping was later held on March 25, 2022.

 Construction of the expressway was expected to begin in 2022 and be complete by 2023, pending President Bongbong Marcos's signature to start construction.
 However, as of 2023, construction has not yet begun, pending regulatory requirements.

 In December 2023, a column in The Philippine Star stated that Ramon Ang had decided to drop the proposed Pasig River Expressway project due to public criticism.
 This was confirmed when Ang stated in a press conference on March 18, 2024, that the project had been shelved, wishing to respect public opinion.
 Ang's cancellation is reported to have been rescinded following renewed interest in the project.

 According to the Toll Regulatory Board Executive Director Alvin A. Carullo, the P81.53-billion PAREX "is still on the table" for further evaluation in its final engineering design process.
 On May 27, 2024, in a PSE disclosure, Ang announced the company is still conducting a viability study of the project.
 "We cannot [withdraw], We are addressing the concerns, but it is currently on hold," he explained.

+In October 2025, urban planner Paolo Alcazaren stated that elevated expressways "never work" in a sustainable urban context.
+He identified induced demand as the primary reason for their failure, noting that while the main thoroughfares might see temporary relief, the increased capacity attracts more vehicles that eventually clog the on-and-off ramps.
+As an alternative to the expressway, Alcazaren proposed the Pasig River Esplanade (PARES), a pedestrian-centric linear park system designed to prioritize public transport and active mobility.
+Since then, the intended project has not advanced.